Your EQIP Application Wasn't Funded. Here's Exactly What to Do Next.

 Week 2: Update your FSA records

-Visit FSA and make sure everything is current — entity info, farm number, tract boundaries.
+Visit FSA and make sure everything is current: entity info, farm number, tract boundaries.
 If anything changed (new lease, ownership transfer, name change), update it now.
-This eliminates a common bureaucratic roadblock.
+This clears a common paperwork snag before it slows the application down.

 Month 2-3: Schedule a site visit with your conservationist